Carl H. Eigenmann: Honors and tributes

 Eigenmann was a member of numerous scientific organizations, including the American Geographical Society and the American Society of Naturalists, among others.
 He was also a fellow of the American Association for the Advancement of Science, a member and past president of the Indiana Academy of Science, an honorary member of the California Academy of Sciences, and of the Sociedad de Ciencias Naturales of Bogotá, Colombia.
 In addition, Eigenmann was a member of Sigma XI, a science honorary, as well as Phi Beta Kappa.
-He was elected to the National Academy of Sciences in 1923.
+He was elected to the American Philosophical Society in 1917 and the National Academy of Sciences in 1923.